infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 This will generate a `index.js` file from your `index.ts` file.

-## Step 6: Use the shared ESLint configuration in your apps
+## Step 6: Use the shared ESLint configuration in the mobile app

 1. Navigate to the mobile app: